peteryxu/aqd-cli-workshop/workshop/02a-getting-started.md

 So far we have been using Amazon Q CLI in chat mode to write prompts and then get responses.
 Sometimes you might want to run a command from within your chat session.
 You could exit and then restart, but you will lose any context and conversation history that you have built up.
 Don't worry though, there is a way.
 You can use the **"!"** to preface any command you want to run, and it will execute the command and then return the results back to you in the chat session.

-When running commands bear in mind that each invocation is stateless.
+There are two things you need to bear in mind When running commands. **First**, each invocation is stateless.
 If I use "! cd {directory}" and then run "! ls" I will not get the directory listing for the {directory} but for the current Amazon Q CLI directory where you launched it.
-If you need to do that you should concatanate your commands, so using this as an example "!cd {directory} && ls".
+If you need to do that you should concatanate your commands, so using this as an example "!cd {directory} && ls". **Second** The output of the commands you run is added to the context window.
+If you run command that generate a lot of output, you will potentially use up your context window more quickly.

-**Task-15**
+**Task-16**

 Open up Amazon Q CLI and run the following commands: